Renaldo Major

-Renaldo Major (born May 7, 1982) is an American professional basketball coach and former player who is currently an assistant coach for the Sioux Falls Skyforce of the NBA G League.
+Renaldo Major (born May 7, 1982), is an American professional basketball coach and former player.
 He was previously the Head Coach for the Fresno Fire of The Basketball League.
 Previously, he played for the Kansas City Tornadoes and the Yakima SunKings.

 He played college basketball for South Plains College and Fresno State.
 With 5,058 career points, Major is the all-time leading scorer in the NBA G League's history.

 College career

 From 2000 to 2002, Major played college basketball for South Plains College where he was an all-conference selection in 2000–01 and averaged 13 points and eight rebounds per game in 2001–02.
 He then transferred to Fresno State in 2002 where he earned WAC All-Newcomer Team honors in 2002–03.
 He played 28 games and started six of them in 2002–03.

 In his two-year career at Fresno State, he averaged 10.2 points, 4.1 rebounds and 1.1 assists in 41 games (13 starts).